-The United States and Illinois Environmental Protection Agencies (USEPA and IEPA) have established lead/copper testing requirements for all water systems under its jurisdiction.
+The United States and Illinois Environmental Protection Agencies (USEPA and IEPA) have established lead/copper testing requirements for all water systems under their jurisdictions.
 The Village of Northbrook is obligated to collect water samples from its distribution system for lead and copper analysis every three years.
 We have been placed on a reduced monitoring schedule because the results of the past sampling rounds were in compliance with established limits.
+This means we must test 15 sites with lead service lines and 15 with internal plumbing systems with copper pipes with lead solder constructed between 1982 and 1986.
+Northbrook's last sampling period was in 2023, and we were again found to be in compliance.